 Leaf nitrogen content

 Elevated CO2 reduced Narea, Nmass, and Chlarea by 29%, 50%, and 31%, respectively, and increased Marea by 44% (p<0.001 in all cases; Table 1).
-Interactions betweenfertilization and CO2 (p<0.05 in all cases; Table 1) indicated that positive effects of increasing fertilization on Narea, Nmass, and Marea (p<0.001 in all cases; Table 1) were each stronger under ambient CO2 than elevated CO2 (Tukey test of the fertilization-trait slope between CO2: p<0.05 in all cases).
-These responses resulted in a stronger reduction in Narea and Nmass and stronger increase in Marea under elevated CO2 with increasing fertilization than ambient CO2 (Fig. S3). ertilization did not modify the reduction in Chlarea with increasing CO2 (Tukey test of the fertilization-Chlarea slope between CO2 treatments: p>0.05).
+Interactions between nitrogen fertilization and CO2 (p<0.05 in all cases; Table 1) indicated that positive effects of increasing nitrogen fertilization on Narea, Nmass, and Marea (p<0.001 in all cases; Table 1) were each stronger under ambient CO2 than elevated CO2 (Tukey test of the nitrogen fertilization-trait slope between CO2: p<0.05 in all cases).
+These responses resulted in a stronger reduction in Narea and Nmass and stronger increase in Marea under elevated CO2 with increasing nitrogen fertilization than ambient CO2 (Fig. S3).
+Nitrogen fertilization did not modify the reduction in Chlarea with increasing CO2 (Tukey test of the nitrogen fertilization-Chlarea slope between CO2 treatments: p>0.05).

 An interaction between inoculation and CO2 (p<0.05; Table 1) indicated that reductions in Narea due to elevated CO2 were stronger in uninoculated plants.
 Specifically, uninoculated plants experienced a 36% reduction in Narea (Tukey test of the CO2 effect in uninoculated plants: p<0.001), while inoculated plants experienced a 22% reduction (Tukey test of the CO2 effect in inoculated plants: p<0.001).
 Inoculation did not modify Nmass, Marea, or Chlarea responses to elevated CO2 (CO2-by-inoculation interaction: p>0.05 in all cases; Table 1).
-However, an interaction between fertilization and inoculation (p<0.05 in all cases; Table 1; Figs. 1a-d) indicated that positive effects of increasing fertilization on Narea, Nmass, Marea, and Chlarea (p<0.001 in all cases; Table 1) were stronger in uninoculated plants compared to inoculated plants (Tukey test of the fertilization-trait slope between inoculation treatments: p<0.05 in all cases).
+However, an interaction between nitrogen fertilization and inoculation (p<0.05 in all cases; Table 1; Figs. 1a-d) indicated that positive effects of increasing nitrogen fertilization on Narea, Nmass, Marea, and Chlarea (p<0.001 in all cases; Table 1) were stronger in uninoculated plants compared to inoculated plants (Tukey test of the nitrogen fertilization-trait slope between inoculation treatments: p<0.05 in all cases).

-Table 1 Effects of , inoculation, and CO2 treatments on leaf nitrogen content*
+Table 1 Effects of nitrogen fertilization, inoculation, and CO2 treatments on leaf nitrogen content*